Official-MoonDao/documentation/MoonDAO/docs/Reference/Nested Docs/MoonDAO’s Quarterly Rewards.md

 MoonDAO runs quarterly retroactive rewards every three months at the end of each quarter (Q1 is Jan to Mar, Q2 Apr to Jun, etc).
-As MoonDAO members and citizens of the space acceleration network, we have the responsibility to review all the projects that were completed over the previous quarter and allocate retroactive rewards to the teams.
+As MoonDAO members and citizens of the Space Acceleration Network, we have the responsibility to review all the projects that were completed over the previous quarter and allocate retroactive rewards to the teams.
 This process aims to achieve a fair and meritocratic distribution of rewards.

 ## How are the total amount of rewards determined?